kpradeep12/code-blogger/_posts/2019-05-05-java-kotlin-grammer.md

 Code should be easily read and understood with a minimum of effort required.
 If a code requires too much thinking to understand then it can probably stand to be simplified.

+* Minimize coupling

+📌 Each section of code (block, function, class, package, modules...) should minimize the dependencies on other areas of code 📌 Use shared variables as little as possible
+📌 Low coupling is often a sign of a well-structured computer system and a good design

 ### Lombok